Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 └── Zero-Shot / Few-Shot Transfer

-Transfer Learning — The Big Picture
+Transfer Learning, The Big Picture

 Formal Definition

-Transfer learning is the paradigm of leveraging knowledge acquired from a source task or domain to improve learning on a target task or domain.
+Transfer learning is the paradigm of using knowledge acquired from a source task or domain to improve learning on a target task or domain.
 Formally, given a source domain DS with a learning task TS, and a target domain DT with a learning task TT, transfer learning aims to improve the learning of the target predictive function fT(·) using knowledge from DS and TS, where DS ≠ DT or TS ≠ TT.

 Why Transfer Learning Matters